meilisearch/documentation/learn/core_concepts/primary_key.md

 ### `index_primary_key_multiple_candidates_found`

-This error occurs when Meilisearch fails to guess your primary key as the index has multiple attributes containing `id`.
+This error occurs when you add documents to an index for the first time and Meilisearch finds multiple attributes ending with `id`.
 It can be resolved by [manually setting the index's primary key](#setting-the-primary-key-on-document-addition).

 ```json
 {